cdt-data-science/cluster-scripts/guides/inf_cluster_quick_start_07_10_24.md

-# Using GPUs for NLP in Informatics: Quick Start
+# Using GPUs in Informatics: Quick Start
 ## 07 October 2024
 ### Tom Sherborne (with updates from Frank Keller)